Cantre'r Gwaelod

-Cantre'r Gwaelod, also known as Cantref Gwaelod or Cantref y Gwaelod (The Lowland Hundred), is a legendary ancient sunken kingdom said to have occupied a tract of fertile land lying between Ramsey Island and Bardsey Island in what is now Cardigan Bay to the west of Wales.
-It has been described as a "Welsh Atlantis" and has featured in folklore, literature, and song.
+Cantre'r Gwaelod, also known as Cantref y Gwaelod, is a legendary ancient sunken kingdom said to have occupied a tract of fertile land lying between Ramsey Island and Bardsey Island in what is now Cardigan Bay to the west of Wales.
+It has been described as a "Welsh Atlantis" and has featured in Welsh Mythology, folklore, literature, and folk music for centuries.